 Standout Tracks: “Pour Some Sugar on Me,” “Two Steps Behind,” “When Love & Hate Collide,” “Armageddon It,” “Have You Ever Needed Someone So Bad,” “Hysteria,” “Bringin’ On the Heartbreak”

 15.)
 The Dance – Fleetwood Mac (1997)

 When I was young, I thought Fleetwood Mac used saws as one of their instruments (some people actually play saws; look it up).
 I figured anyone who dressed like that and played banjos also played saws.
 I didn’t quite grasp the different between Boho and Hillbilly.
 Saws or not, Fleetwood Mac is a groundbreaking band.
 This was also my first experience with “live” music, or at least a live album.
-I’m not usually a fan of live albums because I like original recordings, but I must love this one for the nostalgia.
-Although, I do normally fast-forward through sections or end songs where there is extraneous talking involved.
+I’m not a fan of live albums because I like original recordings, but I must love this one for the nostalgia.
+Although, I do fast-forward through sections or ends of songs where there is extraneous talking involved.
 The live recording of “Landslide” is right up there with Kiss’ “Beth” and The Carpetner’s “Top of the World” as one of the first songs I remember learning how to sing.

 Standout Tracks: “Dreams,” “Landslide,” “Say You Love Me,” “You Make Loving Fun,” “Go Your Own Way”

 16.)
 These Dreams: Greatest Hits – Heart (1997)